Young Infant Sepsis Community

 In September 2015 WHO published a guideline for managing PSBI in sick young infants when referral is not feasible.
 The guideline recommends the use of antibiotics for newborns and young infants (0-59 days old) with PSBI in order to reduce mortality.
 It also provides clinical guidance on the use of safe and effective simplified antibiotic regimens for outpatient treatment of less severe infections and programmatic guidance on the role of community health workers and home visits in identifying signs of PSBI.

-Few countries have yet to introduce this new guideline and none have implemented at scale.
-These early implementers have demonstrated that the implementation of the guideline where referral is not feasible has the potential to increase access to PSBI treatment.
-The experience so far also shows that implementation can contribute to the reduction of neonatal and young infant mortality, reduce inequity in access to care and provide an opportunity to improve home visits.
+A number of countries have introduced this new guideline and few of them such as Ethiopia, Malawi and Nepal are implementing the guideline at scale.
+Early implementers have demonstrated that the implementation of the guideline where referral is not feasible has the potential to increase access to PSBI treatment and can contribute to the reduction of neonatal and young infant mortality, reduce inequity in access to care and provide an opportunity to improve home visits.
 An operational guide provides practical guidance on how to operationalize the guideline in a program setting as part of the overall newborn and child health strategy.

 COUNTRY EXPERIENCE: USING A SIMPLIFIED REGIMEN TO MANAGE PSBI

-Referring a sick infant with possible serious bacterial infection is not always feasible in resource-limited settings.
+Referring a sick infant with possible serious bacterial infection to a higher level of care is not always feasible in resource-limited settings.
 The countries highlighted in dark blue are implementing the new simplified treatment protocol to manage PSBI.

 The PSBI online community of practice provides a virtual platform where people can exchange technical knowledge, share resources and experiences, ask and answer questions, and help to connect people who might not ordinarily interact.
 We host regular webinars on PSBI and an online exchange platform where you will have the opportunity to discuss with leading experts in the topic.